scena360/scena-mpl/README.md

 # scena-mpl

-This repository contains the MPL-covered source of Scena 360's client, which uses utilities and loaders from Mozilla Hubs (https://github.com/mozilla/hubs)
+This repository contains the MPL-covered source of Scena 360's client, which currently uses scenes made with [Mozilla Spoke](https://hubs.mozilla.com/spoke) by the Hubs Team and other creators.